NTURacingTeam/nturt_test/nturt_rpi_can_latency_test/README.md

 This ROS2 package is used for determining the latency inherent to ROS2 node -- ROS2 transport layer -- ros2_socketcan (replacement of socket_can_bridge in ROS1) -- socketCAN -- CAN HAT.
 In order to properly pin point the latency source of the controll system.

 This test is basically a `round trip test`, where the message will first be sent as described above, and then sent back in similar order.
-If neglecting the latency of the response side (where the exact same message is sent back to rpi, and hopely the respond side is at low latency such as a ,icrocontroller), the latency can be calculated by dividing the total latency by two.
+If neglecting the latency of the response side (where the exact same message is sent back to rpi, and hopely the respond side is at low latency such as a microcontroller), the latency can be calculated by dividing the total latency by two.

 ## Usage